caiannello/Pugputer6309/Hardware/6309 CPU Card/README.md

 ```
 Two SN74LS670D chips were added to the design.
 These provide a total
 of four bytes registers (which act like dual-ported RAM) mapped to
 CPU addresses $ffec - $ffef.
-These allow an additional six bits of
+These allow CPU address space to be
+subdivided into four pages, each expanded with six additional
-physical address space to be accessed, for a total of 4 megabytes.
+address bits, allowing a total of 4 megabytes of physical address
+space.

 When RAM is accessed, CPU address lines A14 and A15 are used to select
 which bank register to use, causing that register to be the source of